solana-labs/solana/book/src/leader-validator-transition.md

 ## BankState

 BankState is tracking changes to the runtime over a specific slot.
-Once the final tick has been registered the state becomes finalized and further writes will error out.
+Once the final tick has been registered the state becomes frozen and further writes will error out.

 Validators operate over a bunch of different BankStates that represent live